benwzj/benwzj.github.io/_posts/2024-10-22-nextjs-cache.md

   - On-demand Revalidation: Data can be revalidated on-demand by path (`revalidatePath`) or by cache tag (`revalidateTag`).
 - opt-out: using `let data = await fetch('https://api.example.app/blog', { cache: 'no-store' })`.

+#### Other than fetch

+If you are fetch data at server side or using 3rd party lib, you can use `unstable_cache` function.

 #### Differences between the Data Cache and Request Memoization

 While both caching mechanisms help improve performance by re-using cached data, the Data Cache is persistent across incoming requests and deployments, whereas memoization only lasts the lifetime of a request.